fastify/fastify-static/README.md

 Default: `false`

-If set to `true`, `fastify-static` redirects to the directory with a trailing slash.
+If set to `true`, `@fastify/static` redirects to the directory with a trailing slash.

 This option cannot be set to `true` with `wildcard` set to `false` on a server with `ignoreTrailingSlash` set to `true`.